NikitaP2001/hep-score-energy/README.md

 The benchmark will take 5+ hours to execute on modern hardware.

-**NOTE**: ~20 GB of free disk space in your Singularity or Docker cache area, and ~40 GB of free space in the specified OUTDIR output directory (unless the ```-C``` clean option is passed, which reduces utilized space by 50%) is necessary to run the HEPscore20 benchmark.
+**NOTE**: ~20 GB of free disk space in your Singularity or Docker cache area, and 320 MB/core of free space (e.g. 20 GB on 64 core host) in the specified OUTDIR output directory is necessary to run the HEPscore20 benchmark.

 If you are running low on space in your Singularity cache area (typically located in ~/.singularity/cache), you can specify an alternate cache